 This iconic structure was officially opened on September 20, 1985.
 Its initial address was No. 98 Hume St, Goulburn.
 Following the construction of the Hume Highway in 1992, the number of tourists visiting the Big Merino declined drastically, resulting into a loss of at least 40 busloads a day.

 As a result, the Big Merino was transferred to a location closer to the Hume Highway and its former location was occupied by a drive-through car wash.
 Rambo now sits near the freeway interchange at a service station.

 You can purchase a range of products from The Big Merino’s official website.

 The gigantic structure was built to celebrate the 200-year-old fine wool industry in Goulburn at its surrounding districts.
 It was officially launched by the then federal minister for sport, recreation and tourism, John Brown.
 Brothers Attila and Louis Mokany came up with the initial idea, which was later transformed into reality by a builder named Glenn Senner from Adelaide.

 The structure, which consists of a steel frame, wire mesh and concrete, took six months to build.
 Gary Dutallis was the architect behind its construction.

 The Big Merino size and measurements

 Standing at 15.2 meters high and 18 meters long, the Big Merino is one of the biggest ‘big’ things in Australia.
-It weighs about 100 tons, which translates to 90718.5 kilograms.
+It weighs about 100 tons.

 Initially, prior to being moved to the new location, Rambo weighed 97 tons.
 The new weight was as a result of the construction of the under belly and the addition of three new legs to make it more complete and free-standing.